Dede-Qorqud/BeTrueCore/docs/MAPPING_MODEL.md

 A participant cannot demonstrate their final choice to any external party because:
 1. All intermediate choices are equally plausible
 2. Final choice is cryptographically hidden until after time lock
-3. MACI key-rotation invalidates all intermediate proofs
+3. Key-rotation invalidates all intermediate proofs

 ---